 This timeline includes events relevant to Roger Williams.

-Roger Williams was born in 1602-3 on December 21.
+Roger Williams was born about 1602 or 3.
 He was born in Smithfield, Greater London, England.
 His family lived in Long Lane near the site of an ancient meat market.
 Long Lane was a narrow passageway in the neighborhood of Smithfield in London.

 The Gunpowder Treason Plot is the name of the Roman Catholic conspiracy to blow up Parliament including King James I, the queen, and his eldest son.
 The conspirators were zealous Roman Catholics angered by the King’s refusal to grant more religious toleration to Catholics.
 They hoped the confusion that would follow the murder of the king, his ministers, and the members of Parliament would provide an opportunity for the English Catholics to take over the country.

 The authorities were tipped off by an anonymous letter.
 During a search of the House of Lords at about midnight on 4 November 1605, one of the conspirators was discovered guarding enough gunpowder to reduce the House of Lords to rubble — about 36 barrels.
 The attempt failed.
 The conspirators were executed.

 Roger was about 4 when in 1606 King James I gave orders for a British flag to be created which bore the combined crosses of St George and of St Andrew.
 The result was the Union Jack flag created to celebrate the coming together of the Scotland and England crowns.
 The previous Cross of Saint George flag was exhibited for four centuries!

 Roger was about 9 years old when the King James Bible was published in 1611 under the auspices of King James I of England.
 The King James Bible was the accepted standard from about 1650 through the early 1900s.